Electric Sheep

 Cross-System Feedback Loops: Wiring Isolated Modules Together

-Cross-wired isolated cognitive modules to create genuine feedback loops without model retraining
+Cross-wired isolated cognitive modules (planner, action router, outcome tracker) to create genuine feedback loops without model retraining

 Metacognitive Action Router: Assessment Without Action Is Dead Weight